Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 Why and How to Calculate Daily Macronutrient Requirements: 2 Methods
 </p>

-**Theme**: Calculating your daily macronutrient requirements is a simple activity that can be done in 5 or 10 minutes, and is an essential step in formulating almost any nutrition plan.
+**Theme**: Calculating your daily macronutrient requirements is a simple activity that can be done in 5 or 10 minutes, and is an essential step in formulating and understanding almost any nutrition plan.

 ---
 **Table of Contents:**